State of Oklahoma – Take the KIDS

 Anytime you are sightseeing, no matter how ‘famous’ or ‘important’ the site, it is really important to plan on seeing only part of it.
 Travelers get overwhelmed and tired!
 Do not ruin your visit – to any place – by overdoing.

-OK State Capitol Building – Take the KIDS – The Dome
+State of Oklahoma – Take the KIDS – The Capitol Building Dome

 The dome of the state capitol building is really impressive.
 The building was designed to take a dome, but one wasn’t actually put on till 2002 – 85 YEARS after the building was complete.
 Why the wait?
 Money, of course!